yjlo123/blog/content/post/06_linked_list_v.md

 }
 {{< / highlight >}}

 But obviously, it is tricky and also unsafe to do so.
-No surprise, this is prohibited since V 0.2.
+With no surprise, this is prohibited since V 0.2.

 ## Second Attempt
 I have to find another way to represent `empty` in V. After going through the V doc, the only "empty thing" I could found is an empty array.
 So here we go: